 When you're just starting to invest, the Roth should be your first stop — even before you open a regular, taxable account, or contribute to a workplace retirement-savings plan.
 The only exception is if your employer offers a match on your 401(k) contributions.
 That's free money you don't want to pass up.
 In that case, contribute enough to win the match, then send any extra money into a Roth IRA.
 (Yes, you can invest in both a Roth and a workplace retirement plan.)

 You can invest your Roth IRA in almost anything — stocks, bonds, mutual funds, CDs or even real estate.
 It's easy to open an account.
 If you want to invest in stocks, go with a discount broker.
 For mutual funds, go with a fund company.
 For CDs or money-market accounts, you can go through your bank.

-Because you're young and have a long way to retirement, you'll want to invest in the stock market to get the highest returns over time.
+If you're young, you'll want to invest in the stock market to get the highest returns over time.
 Rookie investors should stick to mutual funds that invest in stocks.
 They're easy to understand, you leave the stock-picking to the pros, and they make it easy to spread your risk around several stocks or bonds without putting all your eggs in one basket.

 Not sure where to find the money to fund your account?
-Consider investing your tax refund or stimulus check.
-For the 2020 tax-filing season, the average refund was about $2,740.
-Most people got a stimulus check of $1,200 or more (and we still might get another round of stimulus payments).
-That cash would make a great start to your Roth.
+Consider investing your tax refund.
+For the 2021 tax-filing season, the average refund was about $2,800.
+If you haven’t spent your stimulus funds yet, consider using that to start a Roth.